cordellbonnieux/Draw-And-Conquer/README.md

   }

   - &nbsp;3.
 PENDOWN
-  Notify the server that the player pressed down on a square to attempt scribbling it.
+  - &nbsp;Notify the server that the player pressed down on a square to attempt scribbling it.
-  "PENDOWN", {
+  - &nbsp;"PENDOWN", {
-    index: number,         // the index of the square (0–63)
+    - &nbsp;index: number,         // the index of the square (0–63)
-    status: "in-progress"  }
+    - &nbsp;status: "in-progress"  }

   - &nbsp;5.
 PENUP
-  Notify the server that the player released the mouse (pen up) and finished the attempt.
+  - &nbsp;Notify the server that the player released the mouse (pen up) and finished the attempt.
-  "PENUP", {
+  - &nbsp;"PENUP", {
-    index: number,      // the index of the square
+    - &nbsp;index: number,      // the index of the square
-    status: "complete" // or "failed"
+    - &nbsp;status: "complete" // or "failed"
-  }
+  - &nbsp;}
-  "complete" -> Player held pen down for over 1 second; server can mark square as taken.
+  - &nbsp;"complete" -> Player held pen down for over 1 second; server can mark square as taken.
-  "failed" -> Player released early; server may ignore or notify others.
+  - &nbsp;"failed" -> Player released early; server may ignore or notify others.